Donald Trump’s Mexico-border tariffs anger GOP coalition

 Business groups ranging from the National Association of Manufacturers to the Business Roundtable also said the tariffs would punish Americans by raising prices on the goods they buy, while undermining the U.S.-Mexico-Canada (USMCA) trade agreement.

-Indeed, support for Mr. Trump’s position was hard to spot among Washington lawmakers and policy groups.
+“It provides yet another reminder that Congress needs to rein in the ability of presidents to increase taxes without congressional approval,” Mr. Riley said.

+Amid the overwhelming opposition, it was hard to spot any support for the president’s move.

-Mr. Trump, in a lengthy written statement Thursday, expressed clear frustration with Mexico, saying America’s southern neighbor has abused U.S. good will too long, and he is determined to create consequences.
+Mr. Trump, in a lengthy written statement Thursday, expressed clear frustration with Mexico, saying America’s southern neighbor has abused U.S. goodwill too long, and he is determined to create consequences.

 On Friday, White House press secretary Sarah Huckabee Sanders said Mexico can easily head off the tariffs.